swhitt/redis-failover-test/README.md

   </tr>
 </table>

+If for some reason these IPs do not work for your network configuration you can change them by modifying the Vagrantfile's 'hostonly' and chef 'slave' lines.

 Using `redis_node_manager`
 --------------------------
 To set up Redis Node Manager (this handles the actual failing-over and provides a view at the console of what's going on in the entire system), `vagrant ssh zookeper` and run the following from the home directory: